rahulk200013/all-cnn-structured-sparse-neural-network-verilog/README.md

 - Verilog

 ## Training and Saving the Model
-Train your model in PyTorch with the given constraints and save it as follows:
+Train your model in PyTorch keeping in mind the above constraints and save it as follows:
 ```python
 torch.save({'model': model.state_dict(),
             ...